Monday, February 11, 2013

 What I find interesting about this sequence (and the end as well) is that the two headlining bands (The Animals, The Dave Clark Five) were part of the British invasion.
 Get Yourself a College Girl maybe the first American film to openly embrace the British invasion, whereas most Beach Party films were either condescending toward it (Bikini Beach, The Girls on the Beach), or didn't bother to acknowledge its existence.
 Like A Hard Day's Night, I'm sure getting these bands was an attempt by Sam Katzman to cash in on their fame before it waned, but nonetheless, it's interesting that Katzman willingly jumped on this trend, while Samuel Z. Arkoff and other producers thumbed their nose at it.
 In fact, despite being labeled a "Beach Party Movie," there is absolutely no surf rock to be found in Get Yourself a College Girl.
 It is also interesting to note that many of the rock n' roll scenes often take a Direct Cinema approach to film making; often there will be shots of college students dancing done with hand held cameras to give it a more immediate look.
 This was obviously influenced by shots of the screaming audience at the end of A Hard's Day Night.

 Mary Ann Mobley is a far more engaging lead than the two stiffs (Johnny Johnston, Alan Dale) who sleepwalked through Rock Around the Clock and Don't Knock the Rock.
-Her character, Terry Taylor, is a woman that's trying to get ahead on her terms and takes offense when a man, Gary Underwood (Chad Everett), tries to run her life for her.
+Her character, Terry Taylor, is a woman who is trying to get ahead on her terms and takes offense when a man, Gary Underwood (Chad Everett), tries to run her life for her.
 When Gary shows up at the ski resort, she is infuriated and threatens to sue him for breaching her contract; it was stipulated that the music publisher would never telephone Terry at Wyndham College.
 Gary's idea for promoting her new single is a painting of her holding an acoustic guitar and wearing a revealing nightgown; he then plans to have it plastered on billboards across the country.
 He has brought an artist along with him, Armand, to capture her likeness.
 Terry naturally takes offense to this and kicks Gary out of her room.
 Gary isn't defeated yet, he connives to use the body of another woman while painting Terry's face on top.
 He approaches various shapely woman at the ski resort, tells them his idea, and is met with a slap in the face.
 However, before the face slapping commences the audience is treated to an "Insert musical number here" moment with Astrud Gilberto singing "Girl From Ipanema."

 While Get Yourself a College Girl features a relatively strong, independent woman in the lead, it's feminism is shaky at best.
 In the beginning, Terry stresses that a woman should be able to chose her path in life, without the interference of men; be it a career or romance.
-In the Frankie/Annette Beach Party films of the 60s, the main tension between the two of them was in regards to matrimony; Annette wanted to settle down and have a family, while Frankie wanted to have fun and avoid responsibility at all costs.
+In the Frankie/Annette Beach Party films of the sixties, the main tension between the two of them was in regards to matrimony; Annette wanted to settle down and have a family, while Frankie wanted to have fun and avoid responsibility at all costs.
 In Get Yourself a College Girl, Terry's education and singing career come first, while a steady relationship is the last thing on her mind; she plays the field (as the lyrics to her songs suggest), but she's not quite ready to fall for any man.
 Of course, that all changes when Terry meets Gary.
 It's true that Terry initially resents Gary, but the audience knows that it's only a matter of time before the two fall in love.
 The romance is handled in an incredibly clumsy and lazy manner; Terry and Gary happen to be skiing on the same slope and Terry gives him the cold shoulder.
 She skis down the slope with Gary following her, she looks back to see where he is, and crashes into a snowbank.
 Her arms are stuck inside the snowbank and Gary takes advantage of the situation to kiss Terry on the lips.
 Rather than protest the situation, Terry gives in and after they are done kissing she comments that his kiss has melted the snow.
 She then frees her arms from the snow bank and embraces him.

 There is a similar moment in Rock Around the Clock in which the band manager Steve Hollis is met with initial resistance by Lisa Johns (Lisa Gaye), the female half of the brother/sister dance act that performs with Bill Haley and the Comets.
 When Steve offers to manage that band he proposes a 60/40 split, meaning he'll get 40% of the earning.
 Lisa, acting as the spokes person for the band, insists that he should be only given 10% and tells him to call back later when he's changed his mind.
 Steve decides he will seduce Lisa into seeing his way.
 Later, the two of them are on the beach in bathing suits and Steve is about to make his move, but Lisa completely takes him off guard by kissing him first.
 The two kiss for a few minutes; Lisa tries to use her womanly charms to persuade Steve into taking 10%, while Steve uses his manly swagger into keeping the entire 40%, eventually they settle on 25%.
 By the scene's end, they are hopelessly in love with one another.
 With the whole romantic subplot settled, the film can now focus on Steve's attempt to land the Bill Haley and The Comets a gig.